 “Probably the most crowded campgrounds I’ve ever been to. felt more like a refugee camp as I could literally hear full on conversations from my neighbors.” – Heidi T

-It’s not easy to get a reservation at Upper Pines Campground, especially if you’re looking to visit in the peak summer season.
+It’s not easy to get a reservation this campground in Yosemite Valley, especially if you’re looking to visit in the peak summer season.
 Consider booking your trip in May or September instead.
 May is when the waterfalls and the wild flowers are most impressive, and September brings stunning fall colors.

 “With Yosemite being one of the BUSIEST campgrounds in California it took over a year and a half to reserve a campground where we could reserve 4 consecutive sites for 4 RVs to camp together.
 It was absolutely wonderful and worth it.” –Natasha H

 3. It’s a Great Home Base for Yosemite Highlights